enginebai/Algorithms/topics/dynamic-programming.md

     val dp = IntArray(capacity + 1)
     dp[0] = 0
     for (i in 1..values.size) {
-        // We iterate from capacity to w[i - 1] (decreasingly) and avoid overweight.
+        // We iterate from capacity to w[i - 1] (no need to 0) decreasingly to avoid duplicate counting (see below) and avoid overweight.
         // For overweight case, dp[w] = dp[w], it's trivial, we don't iterate.
         for (w in capacity downTo w[i - 1]) {
             dp[w] = max(